Web Site is Generously Hosted by

 — an IRS-approved nonprofit web-hosting service —

-, a nonprofit web-hosting service solely supported by tax-deductible donations.
+This site is hosted by USGenNet, a nonprofit web-hosting service solely supported by tax-deductible donations.
 If this website has provided you with useful information, please consider making a donation to USGenNet to help keep sites like this online.

 NOTICE: The Combs-Coombs &c.
 Research Group is a nonprofit public benefit corporation and complies fully with USGenNet's Conditions of Use.
 This Combs &c.
-Research Report has been provided for the free, personal use of those engaged in non-commercial genealogical research and any and all commercial use is strictly prohibited.
-Researchers are encouraged to use the information contained in this work but copying and re-publishing these pages or their contents without the express written consent of The Combs &c.
-Research Group is strictly prohibited.
-Non-commercial, genealogical websites are hereby granted permission to link to this site without the necessity of obtaining written consent of The Combs &c.
-Research Group on the condition that such links will be immediately disabled if requested by The Combs &c.
-Research Group.
-Sincerely, The Combs &c.
-Research Group, Email: Webmaster.
+Research Report has been provided for the free use of those engaged in non-commercial genealogical research by the nonprofit Combs Research Group.
+Any and all commercial use is strictly prohibited.
+Researchers are encouraged to copy and distribute this work freely, but with the proviso that it may only be copied and circulated in its entirety -- including this notice, and all sources, bibliographies and credits; and excepting electronically in which case permission is freely granted to link to this site instead.
+Sincerely, The Combs &c Research Group, Email: Webmaster.

-© 1996-2008 Combs-Coombs &c.
+© 1996-2010 Combs-Coombs &c.
 Research Group